2012 Post-Election Results

 You can identify your elected officials, and get information on their voting record on international issues, by selecting your state.

 The Global Solutions Action Network Candidate Questionnaire (CQ) is a valuable tool for learning what positions Congressional candidates take on issues ranging from peacekeeping and genocide prevention to nuclear nonproliferation.
 The questionnaire responses are used by the Global Solutions PAC committee to evaluate candidates for endorsement and/or a campaign contribution.

 "I cannot tell you how amazing it is to give a candidate a contribution because of their work on international issues.
 They never get money because of what they do globally.
 They don't realize that their constituents care about these issues.
 I can tell you that we get their attention."

-~ Don Kraus, CEO
+~ Don Kraus, President & CEO

-Citizens for Global Solutions
+Global Solutions Action Network

 PAC Endorsements & Contributions